Khatijamahveen/Portable-Ventilator/README.md

 ## 📜 License

-This repository is shared for **academic, educational, and research portfolio purposes**.
+This repository is shared for **academic and research portfolio purposes**.

-The prototype is **not a clinically validated medical device** and must not be used for patient treatment or medical decision-making.
+The prototype is presented as an engineering project and should not be considered a clinically validated medical device.

 ---

 ## ⭐ Project Summary

-This project demonstrates the development of a **portable automated Ambu-bag compression prototype** using an Arduino UNO and servo motor.
+This project demonstrates the design and development of a **low-cost automated Ambu-bag compression prototype** using an Arduino UNO and high-torque servo motor.

-The work combines **embedded programming, actuator control, user-interface design, power management, hardware integration, and physical prototyping** to investigate a low-cost approach to automated mechanical ventilation at the proof-of-concept level.
+The work brings together **embedded programming, actuator control, user-interface design, monitoring interfaces, alarm functionality, battery-powered operation, and physical hardware prototyping** into a single integrated embedded-system project.